sktime/skpro/docs/user_guide.rst

 This guide will give a short overview of the basic functions in ``skpro`` package.
 For further details you may explore the `API documentation <api/modules.html>`_.

+.. note:: skpro uses many of scikit-learn's building principles and conventions.
+If you aren't familiar with scikit-learn make sure to explore its `project documentation`_.

 Overview
 --------

 The figure below gives an overview about central elements and concepts of skpro and how it extends the scikit-learn toolbox.
 To understand skpro, it is firstly helpful to quickly review scikit-learn’s classical prediction workflow, particularly its seminal ``Estimator`` object.
 In scikit-learn, an ``Estimator`` object represents a certain prediction strategy (e.g. Linear regression), that can be fitted using the ``fit(X, y)`` function.
 The fitted estimator can then be used to obtain the predictions on new data using the ``predict(X)`` method.
 Finally, the predicted values can be compared with the actual targets using one of the available classical loss functions.

-skpro seeks to replicate this general pattern, specifically the idea of encapsulating the probabilistic prediction models in an ``ProbabilisticEstimator`` that offers a fit and predict method but returns a predicted probability distribution.

 .. figure:: _static/overview.png
    :width: 90%

    Overview of the skpro prediction framework and how it extends the *scikit-learn* package.

+skpro seeks to replicate this general pattern and introduces the ``ProbabilisticEstimator`` class that encapsulates the probabilistic prediction models.
+Like the ``Estimator`` class it offers a fit and predict method but returns a probability distribution as prediction (``Distribution`` class).
+The returned distribution objects provide methods to obtain relevant distribution properties, for example the distribution's probability density function (``y_pred.pdf(x)``).

+The predictions obtained from skpro's estimators are hence of a genuine probabilistic kind that represent predicted probability distributions for each data point.
+For example, if predictions for a vector ``X`` of length k are obtained, the returned ``y_pred`` object represents k predicted distributions. ``y_pred.std()`` will therefore return a vector of length k that contains the standard deviations of the predicted distribution; y_pred[i]`` provides access to the point prediction (e.g. mean) of the

 Metrics
 -------